JuliaMath/Roots.jl/docs/src/reference.md

 The initial naming scheme used `fzero` instead  of `fzeros`, following the name of the  MATLAB function [fzero](https://www.mathworks.com/help/matlab/ref/fzero.html).
 This interface  is not recommended, but, for now, still maintained.

 ```@docs
-Roots.fzero
+fzero
+fzeros
 ```

 ## Tracking iterations

 It is possible to add the keyword argument `verbose=true`  when calling the `find_zero` function to get detailed information about the solution and data from each iteration.
-To save this data a `Tracks` object may be passed in to `tracks`.
+To save this data a `Tracks`object may be passed in to `tracks`.

 ----